pieces-app/example-typescript/README.md

 	    method: 'POST',
 	    body: JSON.stringify({ application: tracked_application}
     ),
-  },
+  }
 }
 ```

-Now lets add few more things to this file
+Now let's add few more things to this file
 - **`_flag: Boolean`** - for marking the success or failure of the try catch
 - **try, catch**
     - `response` - for capturing the fetch response back from OS Server